Twisted Superfields: Unification and Anomalies

 \section{Unification and Anomalies}

-As mentioned in section 1, at a scale above any symmetry breaking, the model of this paper is free of anomalies.
+As mentioned in section 1, at a scale above any symmetry breaking, the Twisted Superfields theory is free of anomalies.
 The reason is simple: for every fermion in every representation, there is another fermion in a conjugate representation of each of the SU(3) groups that also has opposite charges for the Abelian fields $A_{+\mu}^0$ and $A_{-\mu}^0$.
-Consequently, all of the gauge anomaly triangle diagrams cancel.
+Consequently, all of the chiral gauge anomaly triangle diagrams cancel -- just as they do for SQCD.

+Another way to describe anomaly cancellation is the following: Because of the theory's fundamental-conjugate structure, it is possible to pair up 2-component fermions into Dirac fermions such that all fermion gauge interactions are vector currents (no axial vector currents).
+For example, vector-current $W$ boson interactions connect ($c_L$, $c_R$) and ($s_L$, $f_R$) as well as ($t_L$, $u_R$) and ($b_L$, $d_R$).
+In a model with only vector currents, there are no chiral gauge anomalies.

+Below certain energies, mass eigenstates of fermions become better descriptions than the above-described Dirac pairings.
+When fermions are put into mass eigenstates, the theory has axial-vector currents connecting them.
+In other words, axial-vector currents (and gauge anomalies) are not a structural part of the theory; they are just an effect of mass at low energies.

-The unification scale $M_U$ of this model is defined as the scale where the vevs $\bar{\phi}_{23}$ and $\bar{\tilde{\phi}}_{23}$ break the original SU(3)$\times$SU(3)$\times$U(1)$\times$U(1) symmetry down to SU(3)$\times$SU(2)$\times$U(1)$\times$U(1).
+The unification scale $\Lambda_U$ of this model is defined as the scale where the vevs $\bar{\phi}_{23}$ and $\bar{\tilde{\phi}}_{23}$ break the original SU(3)$\times$SU(3)$\times$U(1)$\times$U(1) symmetry down to SU(3)$\times$SU(2)$\times$U(1)$\times$U(1).
 Below the unification scale, the four couplings $g_3$, $g_2$, $g_Y$ and $g_{Y'}$ for these four groups run differently.
 As mentioned in section 3, this symmetry breaking causes the quark pairs $\tilde{d}^{G}d^{\left(3\right)}$ and $\tilde{d}^{\left(3\right)}d^{G}$ to acquire unification-scale masses.
 These heavy fermions are in conjugate representations of the remaining SU(3) group, are SU(2) singlets, and have equal and opposite charges for the Abelian $Y$ and $Y'$ fields.
 Consequently, the effective theory below the unification scale that ignores these heavy quarks is also free of local gauge anomalies.

-The next lower scale of the theory is defined by the masses of two heavy leptons in an approximate SU(2) doublet: (i) the Majorana mass $\tilde{M}_1$ of the right-chiral neutrino discussed in eq \eqref{Majorana-mass} of the Appendix and (ii) the mass $m_\Omega$ of a heavy charged lepton discussed in eqs \eqref{omega-mass} and \eqref{ratio-masses}.
-These two leptons have opposite SU(2) couplings but the same charge for the Abelian $Y$ boson.
-Consequently, their contributions to triangle anomaly diagrams involving the Y boson do not cancel each other.
-Therefore, an effective theory below the scale of $\tilde{M}_1$ and $m_\Omega$ that excluded those fermions would have an anomaly (see \cite{sterling,dhoker}).
-Applying arguments from \cite{anomaly-scale}, this effective anomaly implies the following upper limit for the masses of these leptons:

-When masses obey the above relation, the Z boson mass resolves the obstruction to renormalizability of the effective theory that was generated by anomalous diagrams involving only the $Y$ boson.